PabloVD/21cmForest_PBH/README.md

 ## Requisites

-The code is written in Python3, and makes use of several Python libraries, which are
+The code is written in Python3, and makes use of several Python libraries, which are:

 * numpy
 * matplotlib